danielabar/meblog/src/markdown/rails-dependent-destroy.md

 I wouldn't use this combination because like in Scenario 9, there's a surprising result when calling `destroy` on a book that belongs to an author that has other books.
 Not only does it remove the book and author, but also updates the author's other books, let's call them siblings to the deleted book, to have a null `author_id`.

-### 11: Belongs to Destroy and Has Many Restrict With Exception
+### 11: Belongs to Destroy Has Many Restrict With Exception

 In this case, the `destroy` option is specified on Book and `restrict_with_exception` on Author: